Changissnz/selfinterest/README.md

 towards its practice, demonstrated by stock market activity.
-The concept of "capitalism" has vulnerabilities, in the sense of the previous statement, when the practice of values becomes much fixated on the monetary aspect, so much that concerns have been raised every so often on the practices of inaccuracy that then gives credence to the base constructs of socialism and aristocracy, both guaranteeing stability to certain degrees, and differing in the sense of the state and the familial-based society.
-And what is really guaranteed, regardless of circumstances, from those alternative routes outside of capitalist valuation systems without the "will of the people" also somehow having to be pre-occupied with the corrections and maintenance that needs to continually occur.
+The concept of "capitalism" has vulnerabilities, in the sense of the previous statement, when the practice of values becomes much fixated on the monetary aspect, so much that concerns have been raised every so often on these practices of inaccuracy that then gives credence to the base constructs of socialism and aristocracy, both guaranteeing stability to certain degrees, and differing in the sense of the state and the familial-based society being the anti-source for unwanted change.
+And what is really guaranteed, regardless of circumstances, from these alternative routes outside of capitalist valuation systems without the "will of the people" also somehow having to be pre-occupied with the corrections and maintenance that need to continually occur.